hashicorp/terraform/examples/README.md

 have their own README you can read for more details on what the example does.

-To run any example, just run `terraform apply` within that directory if you have Terraform checked out.
-Or, you can run it directly from git:
+To try any example, clone this repository and run the following commands from within the example's directory:

 ```
-$ terraform init github.com/hashicorp/terraform/examples/cross-provider
+$ terraform init
-...

 $ terraform apply
-...
 ```

 ## Provider-specific Examples